 What People Don’t Love About the Stoneridge ELD

-Software malfunctions are unfortunately something that tends to occur a little more regularly than usual with this system.
-Be ready to get updates and wait for those updates to get installed.
+Software malfunctions are, unfortunately, something that tends to occur occasionally.
+Therefore, be ready to get updates and wait for those updates to get installed.

 Rand McNally TND 765 ELD Devices